SME: Could you describe your background?

 While I was in my doctoral program, I was able to support myself as a staff psychologist at the University of Kansas Medical School.
 I worked at the Children’s Rehabilitation Unit which was a multi-disciplinary program.
 I was fortunate to have the opportunity to work with some very talented people, not only as a graduate student but also as a professional colleague.
 Part of my responsibility at the Children’s Rehabilitation Unit was to work with some lab school programs.
 There was a total of six classrooms for kids with disabilities.
 This is in the early to mid 1970’s, and approximately 30% to 40% of the youngsters in our lab school had a diagnosis of autism.
-However, some of them were viewed or had been coded as schizophrenia or various psychotic conditions or mental retardation.
+However, some of them were viewed or had been coded as schizophrenia or various psychotic conditions or intellectual disability.
 By today’s standards, without hardly any stretch of the imagination, those kids would have been called ‘classically autistic’ or some form of pervasive developmental disorder.

 During my time on staff and as a graduate student, I found my niche.
 I was intrigued by those youngsters and, luckily, I had the opportunity as a ‘green’ student to work with some master teachers who were very talented.
 It was at a time when the public schools were starting to respond to mandates to provide services to all kids with disabilities.
 These kids were so severe that they essentially were outside the bounds of most schools.
 Thus, the lab schools were one of the few opportunities for them to go to school.
 We ended up having a large percent of kids in the Kansas City metro area because our lab school was one of the few places available to these youngsters.